-Yuca (or cassava) chips are the perfect Caribbean chip.
-In our humid Caribbean climate, most homemade vegetable chips tend to get soggy shortly after making.
+Yuca chips or cassava chips are the perfect Caribbean chip.
+In our humid Caribbean climate, most homemade vegetable chips tend to get soggy shortly after making them.
 Yuca chips however stay perfectly crisp for a couple of days, provided they are stored in an airtight container.

 1 cup (200g) yuca (cassava), peeled

 a couple of sprigs of thyme and rosemary